temporalio/documentation/docs/server/security.md

 <!--SNIPSTART temporal-common-authorization-tokenkeyprovider-interface-->
 <!--SNIPEND-->

-Temporal provides an implementation of the `TokenKeyProvider`, `rsaTokenKeyProvider`, that dynamically obtains public keys from given issuers' URIs that adhere to the [JWK format](https://tools.ietf.org/html/rfc7517).
+Temporal provides an implementation of the `TokenKeyProvider`, `rsaTokenKeyProvider`, that dynamically obtains public keys from specified issuers' URIs that adhere to the [JWK format](https://tools.ietf.org/html/rfc7517).

 ```go
 provider := authorization.NewRSAKeyProvider(cfg)